logic-teaching/logic-teaching.github.io/translating2.md

 $\rightarrow$.
 Thus you can apply everything you learned in translating propositional logic to these examples.

-N*The recipe for translating*.
+#The recipe for translating.

 The general method behind the examples goes like this:

 Step 1.
 Identify the smallest components of the example which can be true or false.